Casco Viejo & the Cathedral

 We descended the hill, crossed the river, and followed the waterside walkway, and made the 20-minute walk to the Guggenheim.
 The walkway is wide and features statues and sculptures every so often.

 I don't recall whether or not we bought tickets in advance, but if we did, it was just before.
-Our visit, by to the original plan, would have been Monday.
-We swapped ininerary days, possibly due to weather forecast, so we must not have bought the tickets before our trip.
+Our visit, by the original plan, would have been Monday.
+We swapped itinerary days, possibly due to weather forecast, so we must not have bought the tickets before our trip.

 The entry plaza outside the museum is the home of Puppy, Jeff Koons's living garden of a terrier.
 Sadly, it was covered in scaffolding while all the plants were being swapped out.
 This is done once (or twice?) a year and takes a team of workers more than three days.